West Chester, Pennsylvania

-Randy has been an active cyclist since 1998 when he and his family relocated from NJ to Southern CA. In 1999, Randy started doing 24-hour mountain bike races with his three sons.
-Since then, he has become an active participant in endurance cycling events and spends many training hours on the road.
+Randy has been an active cyclist since 1998 when he and his family relocated from New Jersey to Southern California.
+In 1999, Randy started doing 24-hour mountain bike races with his three sons.
+Since then, he’s become an active participant in endurance cycling events and spends many training hours on the road.
 A professional instructor, Randy loves to share his passion and knowledge of cycling with others.

-I first learned to ride a bike, in the common sense, at age 7.
-Due to a visual disability I cannot acquire a driver’s license.
+I first learned to ride a bike in the common sense at age 7.
+Due to a visual disability, I cannot acquire a driver’s license.
 I once thought of this limitation as a severe one.
 I made some trips by foot, bike, and bus, and relied on friends and family members with cars to give me rides for some other trips.
 For the most part, however, the difficulty I had in traveling prevented me from living what most people would consider a full life.

 St. Louis, Missouri

 When I went to Orlando in 2011 to check out CyclingSavvy, I had been using my bicycle for transportation for well over a decade.
 I was already certified by another organization as a bicycle safety instructor.
 While I had heard amazing things about CyclingSavvy, I thought at most I might pick up a tip or two.
 Little did I know how little I knew.
 CyclingSavvy has transformed my bicycling, as well as my perspective on our public roadways.
 Discover what transportation freedom truly means!